 Cold brew coffee is a great drink for a hot day.
 It’s smooth and bright taste is perfect to serve over ice.
 But which type of bean is the best for making great cold brew?
 I did some digging and here’s what I found out.

 Cold brewing coffee naturally brings out a bright and acidic taste in your coffee.
 Those tastes are more present in Arabica beans which means they’re suitable for cold brew.
 Blending up to 25% Robusta beans into your cold brew grounds will give a little fuller taste and give the cold brew more body.

 Using coffee that’s roasted specifically for cold brew will give you better results than a random other coffee in most cases.
 Try Cooper’s single origin cold brew beans or ground coffee for some great results.
 You can find them here on Amazon.

 There is a bit more to it than the quick answer above.
 Keep reading to find more details.

-What Is Good Cold Brew?
+Which Beans Make Good Cold Brew?